tushroy/MySQLtoJson/README.md

 READ ME
 ==============
-This mySQL to JSON adapter can be used for pull data from mySQL for android, Google App Engine or other applications
+This MySQL to JSON adapter can be used for pull data from mySQL for android, Google App Engine or other applications

 1. Create a mysql database